SpineEventEngine/base/tools/proto-js-plugin/README.md

 apply plugin: "io.spine.tools.proto-js-plugin"
 ```

-The `protoJs` extension can be used to configure when during the build lifecycle the plugin action
+The `protoJs` extension provides access to the main plugin action.
+It may then be used to configure
-will be executed.
+when the action will be executed relative to other tasks.
 Example:

 ```groovy
 protoJs {